SnehaBrataGhosh/EventMangementFullstack/README.md

-Modification is done using Git Bash and also learnt basics commands of Git Bash in cdd class.
+Modification is done using Git Bash and also learnt basics commands of Git Bash in cdd class..